Asset Publisher

 Volunteer activities can be a conflict of interest in some circumstances.

 Secondary or outside employment includes operating any business or engaging in any commercial enterprise.
 It can include working for another employer or self-employment.
 It includes operating a business, corporation, incorporated association or incorporated body.
-Operating a hobby farm or a property that is advertised for short-term rental is a business or commercial enterprise.
+Operating a hobby farm for commercial gain or a property that is advertised for short-term rental is a business or commercial enterprise.
 Secondary or outside employment does not include a long-term rental property.

 Guidance